 Are you struggling in your new culture?

-As an expatriate, you may sometimes feel like a ‘fish out of water’.
+As an “stranger in a strange land”, you may sometimes feel out of place.
 And, if you don’t identify with the culture in which you find yourself, where does that leave you?
 Human beings are social animals, and even introverts are likely to favour an environment that offers meaningful social interactions, engaging activities and familiar references.

 Wherever we end up, it’s important to have either the feeling that we belong in some way … or to have trust in our ability to meet whatever challenges we’re presented with.
 The thing is, if we are in a situation where we feel isolated, we will almost certainly come face to face with … OURSELVES.